MatrixLabsTech/MatrixUnityTool/README.md

 **Introduction**

 ## Overview

-MultiChain Web3 ToolKit for Unity is a set of packages (scripts and UI) created to help game developers integrate Web3 APIs with Unity 3D WebGL Builds.
+ Matrix Unity Tool is a multichain Web3 toolkit which helps integrate Web3 to Unity WebGL based games.
+It provides a easy-to-use set of APIs inside unity for game developers to design their multichain games.

 - Helps integrate WebGL Unity 3D build with Web
-- Provides a framework and a standard UI for integrating Web 3 Auth for wallets such as Ethereum, Flow, Aptos, and Sui
+- Provides a framework and a standard UI for integrating Web 3 Auth for Algorand, Ethereum, Flow, Aptos & Sui.
 - Provides a package for Unity 3D and React
 - Customizable UI, API for easy integration
 - Provides API for signing messages, transactions

 ## Product Requirements

 1. A game developer should be able to integrate the package provided to add Web support to the non-Web3 game
-2. A game developer should be able to make use of the provided sample UI for integrating Web3 authentication in Unity3D games
+1. A game developer should be able to make use of the provided sample UI for integrating Web3 authentication in Unity3D games
-3. A game developer should not be required to modify React code as It should be plug-and-play
+2. A game developer should not be required to modify React code as It should be plug-and-play
-4. A game developer should be able to make use of the provided API for connecting a wallet, carrying out transactions, and fetching wallet balance
+3. A game developer should be able to make use of the provided API for connecting a wallet, carrying out transactions, and fetching wallet balance

 ## Technical Specifications